pytorch/torchtune/docs/source/tutorials/datasets.rst

 Fully customized datasets
 -------------------------

-More advanced tasks and dataset formats may require you to create your own dataset class for more flexibility.
-Let's walk through the :class:`~torchtune.datasets.PreferenceDataset`, which has custom functionality for RLHF preference data, to understand what you'll need to do.
+More advanced tasks and dataset formats that don't fit into the templating and processing that :class:`~torchtune.datasets.InstructDataset`, :class:`~torchtune.datasets.ChatDataset`, and :class:`~torchtune.datasets.TextCompletionDataset` provide may require you to create your own dataset class for more flexibility.
+Let's walk through the :class:`~torchtune.datasets.PreferenceDataset`, which has custom functionality for RLHF preference data, as an example to understand what you'll need to do.

 If you take a look at the code for the :class:`~torchtune.datasets.PreferenceDataset` class, you'll notice it's quite similar to :class:`~torchtune.datasets.InstructDataset` with a few